SebastianZug/GitHubStatisticsBasedOnActions/README.md

 ![Alt text](/images/Week.png?raw=true "Weekly Changes")

 The python file contains methods for extracting daily git statistics.
-It transforms the information into a pandas table.
-In the end, the script generates standard diagrams "Day.png", "Week.png" etc. but offers interfaces for additional evaluations too.
+It maps the information in a python pandas table generates standard diagrams "Day.png", "Week.png" etc. Additionlly you can add more specific evaluations too.

 ```python
 # Example for individual filter